FIFA Rankings: India move down two places to 103 | Goal.com

 The Indian national team were last in action in the Intercontinental Cup 2019 in July where Igor Stimac's side lost 4-2 against Tajikistan (119) and 5-2 against DPR Korea (118) before registering a 1-1 draw against Syria (87).

-The Blue Tigers have been drawn in Group E alongside Qatar (62), Oman (87), Afghanistan (149) and Bangladesh (182) in the second round of the joint preliminary qualifiers of the 2022 FIFA World Cup and 2023 AFC Asian Cup.
+The Blue Tigers have been drawn in Group E alongside Qatar (62), Oman (87), Afghanistan (149) and Bangladesh (182) in the second round of the joint preliminary qualifiers of the 2022 FIFA World Cup and 2023 AFC (Asian Football Confederation) Asian Cup.

+Qatar (5) and Oman (12) are both inside the top 15 in the AFC rankings, where India stand 18th.